 Picture this: you have finally found a buyer for your baby’s high chair.
 In fact, she wants the high chair and about $150 in baby clothes and toys.
 But the buyer isn’t from around here.
 She is moving to town in a couple of weeks with her family and, in the meantime, wants to have a mover come pick up the items.
 She’s going to send you a $250 check, $175 is for the stuff and $75 is to pay the mover when he arrives.
 Already, there are some red flags here.
 She’s putting an awful lot of faith in someone she doesn’t know–so much so that she’s willing to give you extra money.
 She also seems to be paying that mover rather generously to pick up a small bunch of baby stuff.
 But she seems so earnest, and you want to help out a new mom and her family.

 Stop right there.

-This is a common scam on sites like these.
-However, it’s not the only kind.
+This is a common scam on sites like these, we’re sad to say.
+Just type ‘fake check scam’ into any search engine and you’ll get pages of horror stories.
+However, it’s not the only kind of scam to watch out for.
 Scams can be difficult to spot, but not impossible.
 Look out for buyers wanting to send you checks for more than the agreed upon price.
 Look out for people asking for personal financial information (like people asking for your account number so they can transfer you funds electronically).
 Basically, look out for anything that isn’t a simple “I sell – you buy” transaction.
 Odds are, it’s a scam.